rohanshukla/portfolio_v1/content/jobs/Xdev/index.md

 Built modern, performant, and robust backend API services for diverse array of projects.

 Provide input to the Development team regarding key features, solutions gap’s, and desired enhancements.

+Built and deployed Web Applications for E-Commerce Platform, Job Portal and Investment Banking web app.